How to Stop Nail Biting & Strengthen Brittle Nails: Expert Tips

 • Drink plenty of water.
 If you’re dry, your nails will be.

-• Apply lotions containing alpha-hydroxy acids or lanolin containing lotions such as “Elon” to the nails after first soaking nails in water for 5 minutes.
+• Apply lotions containing alpha-hydroxy acids or lanolin-containing lotions such as “Elon” to the nails after first soaking nails in water for 5 minutes.

 • Some fingernail polishes contain formaldehyde, which can irritate skin and nails.
 If you think your polish is causing problems, switch to a polish that doesn’t contain formaldehyde, or avoid polish altogether.

-• Eat Jell-O. Seriously, gelatin helps many people (though not as reliable as Biotin).
+• Eat Jell-O. Seriously, gelatin helps many people (though not as reliably as Biotin).
 Or you can mix your favorite flavor of Jell-O and drink it while it’s still warm, if you don’t feel like waiting to refrigerate it.
 Calcium also helps some people.

 • Keep a natural nail shape.
 Round the tips in a gentle curve.
 File in the same direction as the nail grows and not in a “back and forth” motion.